cloud-native-singapore/kubernetes-workshop/MINIKUBE.md

 Below are the instructions to run on OSX using xhyve.

 If you have VirtualBox or VMWare, these hypervisors may conflict with xhyve.
 If you are unable to upgrade you OSX version, you may not have xhyve.
+In those cases, follow the Official Repo instructions to run using VirtualBox

 If none of the above applies to you, enjoy the power of OSX internal virtualization with xhyve!